vycke/crinkles.dev/content/an-ode-to-the-css-owl-selector.md

 function owl(list, apply) {
   for (i = 1; i < list.length; i++) {
-    if (isFirst(list[i]) && isSecond(list[i - 1])) {
+    if (isFirst(list[i]) && isSecond(list[i - 1]))
       apply(list[i]);

-    }
-    if (hasChildren(list[i])) {
+    if (hasChildren(list[i]))
       owl(list[i], apply);
   }
 }
-}
 ```

-You now know how to create something like our owl selector.
-It exists of a recursive function with some extra functions to check the conditions.
 The above pseudo-code can become more complex if our CSS becomes more complex.
+We've only implemented a mental model now for the owl selector, and some variations.
 Try to combine it with different pseudo-selectors, or change its specificity.
 By doing so, you will see how powerful CSS has become.

-## Owls v.s. flex-boxes
+## Owls vs flex-boxes

 When you don't care for the recursive power of the owl selector, you might wonder: why not use flex-boxes with `flex-gap`.
 Like setting a `flex-gap` on the parent, the owl-selector sets the default gap between elements.
 The owl-selector makes things just a lot more adaptable.
 The owl-selector is used on this page to put a gap between elements of the article you are reading.
 But as you can see, the gap is not equal between all elements.
 Between a header and paragraph, there is a much smaller gap!